implementedrobotics/Nomad/Hardware/Actuator/NomadBLDC/README.md

   - Uses Field Oriented Control methods to achieve high efficiency/torque.
   - Integrated Absolute Encoder (AMS AS5147) provides rotor position for commutation as well as output shaft position.
   - CAN BUS Interface for sending actuator commands and reading back actuator state to be used by an external robot controller.
-  - ~30A Continuous Torque, ~60A Peak Torque.
+  - 40VDC 20A Continuous/40A Peak Current.

 This work is originally based on the great work from Ben Katz.
 Much of the hardware documentation and control ideasi(as well as many other really cool projects) are documented at:
 [Build Its Blog](http://build-its.blogspot.com).